openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-names-please-do-not-publish.markdown

-#### The Internet crashes for a whole week “ how would you feel, what would you do?
+#### The Internet crashes for a whole week â€“ how would you feel, what would you do?

 Ouch, that would hurt.
 Especially for not being in touch with the many people I chat, jabber and email with every day.